BirkanGokbag/ReactJSTutorial/reactTutorialSite/source/_componentsJSX.erb.md

 }
 ~~~

  Class components are more powerful and allow for more functionality, like keeping state (as will be discussed in the next sections).
+Like classes in other programming languages, there may also be other functionality inside of these class components to handle certains events, like onClick, or make changes to the state.

 To use a component, insert the function/class name inside of a bracket like `<Header \>`